SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### What This System Does

-- Provides feature-based architecture for river terrain modification
+- Provides feature-based architecture for river terrain modification at both cell and region scales
-- Selects features per subcell based on type and conditions
+- Selects cell features based on type and conditions
+- Assigns region features based on network position
-- Implements River and Junction features
+- Implements run and confluence cell features
+- Implements endorheic region feature
 - Modifies terrain to create river channels and valleys
 - Builds embankments where terrain is too low
 - Updates heightmaps so surface rules work correctly
-- Handles both Pass 1 and Pass 2 rivers
+- Handles both main rivers and tributaries
 - Provides channel shapes for later water placement

 ### What This System Does NOT Do

-- Generate CBN connectivity data (cell network's job)
+- Generate CBN connectivity data (region network's job)
 - Place water blocks (feature generation's job)
 - Apply surface materials (surface rules do this automatically)
-- Implement advanced features like Rapids, Waterfalls, or Lakes (future registrations)
+- Implement advanced features like rapids, waterfalls, or lakes (future registrations)

 ---